Scawoo Health Testing For Our Breeding australian cobberdogs

 What Can You Do

 Diet, research says a puppy will have better joints if fed a little less than recommended(so work out how much your puppy needs to eat and give a bit less).
-Please do not overfeed your puppy, fast growth spurts are times when a pups joints can be damaged, by restricting food a little so puppy doesn't grow quite as fast is beneficial..
+Please do not overfeed your puppy, fast growth spurts are times when a pups joints can be damaged, by restricting food a little, so puppy doesn't grow quite as fast is beneficial.
 Puppies/dogs need to be slender, overweight dogs put strain on the joints.
-Diet must be well balanced and healthy, omega 3 is great for the hips. we often have families saying that vets tell them their puppy is too thin, please remember the australian cobberdog is a slender breed, when wet there really isnt much of them.
+Diet must be well balanced and healthy, omega 3 is great for the hips.
+We often have families saying that vets tell them their puppy is too thin, please remember the australian cobberdog is a slender breed, when wet they resemble a whippet or a greyhound.
+We are happy to guide families with diet and feeding.

 Excercise, please research appropriate excercise for your pup, we want our dogs excercised its important they are fit, healthy and excercised to build muscle.
 Running around at home or offleash is excercise done at the dogs desire, forced excercise such as walks should be done with the dogs age in mind.
 Ball throwing, please really limit this till all your dogs growing is done, when they are well over a year old, discourge jumping, not only does jumping jar your dogs joints its also bad mannered, have your pup practice four paws on the floor for pats..
 Swimming is a wonderful excercise for dogs, and most cobbers love water.
 A healthy back end area, muscle toned thighs can keep hips supported and healthier, there are back end excercises that you can google with this in mind.